akeneo/pim-docs/design_pim/guides/how_to_customize_menu.rst

             parent: pim-menu                               # The parent is the root of the menu
             targetZone: mainMenu
             # aclResourceId: my_custom_acl_key             # [optional] You can define a acl check - add this only if the acl has been created
-            position: 110                                  # [optional] The position in the tree where you want to add the item
+            position: 80                                   # [optional] The position in the tree where you want to add the item
             config:
                 title: 'Root'                              # You can define a translation key for the tab name (for example pim_menu.item.import_profile)
                 iconModifier: iconCard                     # [optional] The icon of the simple node
-                to: acme_custom_index                      # The route to redirect to
+                to: pim_importexport_import_profile_index  # The route to redirect to

 After running the command ``rm -rf var/cache; bin/console pim:installer:assets; yarn run webpack`` your new item should appear at the root of the menu.